-Several centuries ago, the Ravula were a thriving, agriculture and forest-based tribe, in Wayanad and Coorg districts of Kerala and Karnataka, respectively.
+The Yerva or Ravula people were a thriving, agriculture and forest-based tribe, in the southern Indian states of Kerala and Karnataka.
 Over a period of time, a feudal system came into place, which resulted in the Ravula literally becoming slaves of high caste Hindu families.
-With the development of coffee and tea plantations in the area, forest lands were cut down and plantations established – all this required cheap labour.
-The Ravula and other tribes were recruited to serve as cheap daily-wage labourers.
+With the development of coffee and tea plantations in the area, forest lands were cut down and plantations established.
+These plantations required cheap labor.
+The Yerava and other peoples were recruited to serve as cheap daily-wage laborers.

-When the language researchers visited the Ravula and enquired about their language they said, "You are the first person to ask us about our language!"
+When the language researchers visited the Yerava and inquired about their language they said, "You are the first person to ask us about our language!"
 "When will you come back?" others asked.
-This research was seen by them to be of great value, and they were very excited.
+This research was seen by them to be of great value, and they were excited about someone being interesting in their language.
 The researchers concluded that using Malayalam or Kannada – the state languages - would not provide sufficient understanding of the deeper truths of Scripture.
-To have the Word of God in the Ravula language is an urgent need for the small, new church taking root among them.
-It has the power to transform their thinking, way of life and their future.
+A Ravula New Testament became available in 2018 and translators are working on the Old Testament.

-* God to bring about a social transformation among the Ravula, especially those living in the Karnataka district.
+Ask God to bring about a spiritual and social transformation among the Yerava.

 Pray that Yerava children would take advantage of higher education opportunities.

 Ask the Lord to open doors for communicating the gospel to the Yerava.

 Pray that the Lord moves the Yerava to read the New Testament.